Skip to product information

 Shipping calculated at checkout.

-A Bronze sculpture in the style of Tada with an extremely smooth patina.
+A Bronze sculpture in the style of Tada with an extremely smoozh patina.
 The related famous exemplare was obviously deliberately destroyed, which is probably due to the influence of militant Islamism, which has now found its continuation in the reign of terror of Boko Haram and dominates this region.
 However, this reign of terror has now stopped destroying high-quality works of art and instead sold them to the art trade because they can fetch a considerable amount of money.
-Even though this sculpture was in a well-known collection in Togo for many years, it is likely that it is closely linked to the decline of animism and the aggressive advance of an intolerant Islamism.
-The condition of the surface suggests that it was in the ritual use - like mentioned above - for many years.
+Even though this sculpture was in a well-known collection in Togo for many years, it is likely that it is closely linked to the decline of animism and the aggressive advance of intolerant Islamism.
+The condition of the surface suggests that it was in ritual use - like mentioned above - for many years; provenance Heritage El Hadji Ibrahim Ousmane, Cotonou, who passed away 2022

 Tom Phillips wrote in his book "Africa, the Art of a Continent" page 407, about the well-known version of this famous sculpture, which is obviously Ife related.

-It is not clear why this piece and several others were found so far north. it may well be that its location indicetes the ancient northern frontier of the kingdom of Ife.
+It is not clear why this piece and several others were found so far north.
+It may well be that its location indicates the ancient northern frontier of the kingdom of Ife.
 FW, Bibliography: Willet, 1967, pl 8

 s.
 Tom Phillips, Africa Art, the Art of a Continent, page 407